michelled/weavly.org/src/robot-activities/creating-loops.md

 whatYouNeed: |-
   ### Tools

-  A device to access Weavly and/or Block.ly, Dash and Dot
+  Device to access Weavly and/or Block.ly, Dash and Dot

   ### Skills